MariaBurz/manual_testing_portofolio/Final_Project/README.md

 Tests in scope: All the features of User Management submenu and Job submenu from Admin Module which were defined in the business requirements and specifications need to be tested: functional testing, GUI testing and API testing, compatibility testing with multiple browsers.

-Tests not in scope: performance testing, integration testing of the Admin Module to other modules.
+Tests not in scope: performance testing, integration testing of the Admin Module to other modules, user interaction (user-friendly app).

 ### 1.1.5 Risks detected

-Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
+Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment;

-Product risks: validation constraints on the fields might be too restrictive to the end-user
+Product risks: validation constraints on the fields might be too restrictive to the end-user.

 ### 1.1.6 Evaluating entry criteria